On rational maps between moduli spaces of curves and of vector bundles: Introduction

 \section{Introduction}

-The first ideas about moduli of vector bundles on curves date back some eighty years, when in \cite{weilAB} for the first time the author suggested the idea that an analogue of the Picard variety could be provided by higher rank bundles.
-Then, in the second half of last century, a more complete construction of these moduli spaces was carried out, mainly by Mumford, Newstead \cite{MumNews} and the mathematicians of the Tata institute, e.g. \cite{ramanara}.
-Let us denote $\cS\cU_C(r)$ the moduli space of semistable vector bundles of rank $r$ and trivial determinant on a smooth complex curve $C$ of genus $g$.
-If $g\neq 2$ we will also assume through all the paper that $C$ is not hyperelliptic.
+The first ideas about moduli of vector bundles on curves date back some eighty years, when in \cite{weilAB} for the first time the author suggested the idea that an analogue of Picard varieties could be provided by higher rank bundles.
+Then, in the second half of the last century, a more complete construction of these moduli spaces was carried out, mainly by Mumford, Newstead \cite{MumNews} and the mathematicians of the Tata institute, e.g. \cite{ramanara}.
+Let us denote by $\cS\cU_C(r)$ the moduli space of semistable vector bundles of rank $r$ and trivial determinant on a smooth, complex curve $C$ of genus $g$.
+If $g\neq 2$ we will also assume throughout the paper that $C$ is not hyperelliptic.

 Some spectacular results have been obtained on the projective structure of these moduli spaces in low genus and rank, especially thanks to the relation with the work on theta functions and classical algebraic geometry of A.B.Coble \cite{cob:agtf}.
 This interplay has produced a flourishing of beautiful results (see \cite{paulydual}, \cite{bove:cob}, \cite{orte:cob}, \cite{Quang}, or \cite{do:pstf} for a survey) where both classical algebraic geometry and modern moduli theory come into play.